matrix-org/matrix-spec-proposals/proposals/2010-spoilers.md

 This MSC doesn't take HTML block elements into account.

-Clients would have to come up with a way how to input spoilers.
+Clients would have to come up with a way to input spoilers.
 This could be done, for example, by adding a custom markdown tag (like discord does), so that you do `Text ||spoiler||`, however that doesn't take a spoiler reason into account.